You Don’t Have to Be Fearless. Just Curious.

 What should I bring?

-Just your curiosity and comfortable athletic clothing and shoes.
-Its also good to bring sun protection, water, snacks, and a bag.
-I provide all climbing gear, instruction, and safety equipment.
+Just some curiosity and comfortable athletic clothing and shoes.
+Its also good to bring sun protection, water, snacks, and a small bag.
+For longer trips, I will provide a packing list.
+I provide all climbing gear, instruction, and rope equipment.

 Is it normal to feel scared?

 Absolutely.
 Fear is a natural response, even when you're securely on a rope.
+Climbing requires trust in yourself, the system, and your partner.
+Each one can take time to build a level of trust that you feel comfortable and thats okay.
 Part of what we work through together is learning to move through discomfort at your own pace.